-This global business process outsourcing company hires work-from-home associates in the U.S. and U.K. to serve as call agents and in other fields.
+TeleTech@Home is a global business process outsourcing company which hires work-from-home associates in the U.S. and U.K. to serve as call agents and in other fields.
 Bilingual call center agents are needed.
 Benefits include paid training and a 401K for these part-time positions, which require 20 to 30 hours weekly.

 Transcom is a global call center outsourcing firm that employs home-based customer service and tech support agents.
 Agents receive an hourly wage regardless of call volume and are offered online paid training.

-Agents in these part-time and seasonal work-at-home call center jobs provide customer service, make reservations and provide roadside assistance.
+Agents in U-Haul part-time and seasonal work-at-home call center jobs provide customer service, make reservations and provide roadside assistance.
 They are employment positions, not independent contractor positions.